AlexNijjar/Mod-Template/README.md

 # Mod Template

-An 1.20.2+ IntelliJ template for generating Architectury fabric and neoforge mods.
+A 1.20.2+ IntelliJ template for generating Architectury fabric and neoforge mods.

 TODO:
 - fabric.mod.json dependencies are formatted incorrectly